 So, you’ve decided to go all out and trade your paper tissues for cotton hankies?
 Congrats!

 I know that it’s a big decision, that’s why I’m here with tips and tricks to ensure it’s a smooth transition for you.
 So first things first: how many handkerchiefs do you actually need?
 Well, it depends.
 Here’s the gist, so you can adopt as many as you need to maintain a great hygiene and be proud to flaunt your new eco-friendly habit.

 Hankies for everyday use!

 Sooooo, hygiene standards are different for everyone.
-But to Marion, our co-founder, hankies are a little bit like underwear: you should have one for every day of the week.
+But to me, hankies are a little bit like underwear: you should have one for every day of the week.
 That being said, if you go commando and your hanky stays untouched, no need to change it the next morning!
 So unless I’m sick (read on below for that use case!), I rarely use more than one a day.
 But to each their own.
 For my hubby Thomas, it’s a different story.
 He likes to carry his thick handkerchief around for a few days at a time (he prefers a double-ply hanky, for more absorbency!).
 You see, it’s a question of comfort—if you’re okay with blowing your nose in a 2 or 3 day hanky (provided you’re virus free!), by all means, it’s that much more eco-friendly.